 shorter drifts = more fish.

-I've just touched on a few American tenkara techniques and in time many will be expanded upon.
 Although tenkara is not used on ponds or lakes in Japan, it certainly is here.
 I've asked Jason Klass, who writes the TenkaraTalk blog, to do a page on tenkara fishing in alpine lakes.
 Tenkara fishing is really a hit with backpackers, and alpine lakes are pretty high on the list of favorite backpacking destinations.
 Many people would assume that you need to be able to make long casts.
 Read his article to find why that isn't so.